+One of the problems with the 2003 CC and CPC is that like other laws in BiH, they have been internationally constructed, which means that it is hard to create a feeling of local ownership.15 Moreover, there is a lingering perception that ethnic Serbs are almost exclusively the target of prosecution at the national level.
+Indeed, all of the current cases at the WCC involve ethnic Serbs, and many argue that until Bosniacs (Bosnian Muslims) are put on trial, state prosecutions will be viewed

+12 The Criminal Code of the Socialist Federal Republic of Yugoslavia did not include a charge of war crimes so that these crimes prosecuted today under this Code are tried under other charges such as murder.

+13 The application of the 1977 Criminal Code of the Socialist Federal Republic of Yugoslavia is not in accordance with the internationally recognized principle that the applicable law is that which was in effect at the time when the offense was committed unless the subsequent law is more favorable for the accused.
+Ironically, however, there are reports that defense attorneys have requested the trial to be conducted under the 1977 Criminal Code believing that a lighter sentence would be issued.

+14 Interview with Azra Miletic, President of War Crimes Chamber Appellate Chamber, Sarajevo, 18 July 2006.

+15 Interview with James Rodhaver, Director of the Human Rights Department, Organization for Security and Co-operation in Europe, Sarajevo, 17 July 2006.

-One of the problems with the 2003 CC and CPC is that like other laws in BiH, they have been internationally constructed which means that it is hard to create a feeling of local ownership.
-Moreover, there is a lingering perception that ethnic Serbs are almost exclusively the target of prosecution at the national level.
-Indeed, all of the current cases at the WCC involve ethnic Serbs, and many argue that until Bosniacs (Bosnian Muslims) are put on trial, state prosecutions will be viewed similarly to prosecutions at the ICTY (Human Rights Watch 2004).
-Officials at the OSCE admit that legal reforms efforts have not inspired much confidence in the general public.
-"There is not a great deal of legitimacy attached to the courts, not a great deal of confidence in the court system, and really they are on a clock right now and sooner or later the public is going to have to see results or else you have to call into question the legitimacy of the court system."
-16 other courts, and the training of judges, prosecutors and defense attorneys for war crimes has occurred primarily at the state level.
+similarly to prosecutions at the ICTY (Human Rights Watch 2004).
+Officials at the OSCE admit that legal reform efforts have not inspired much confidence in the general public.
+"There is not a great deal of legitimacy attached to the courts, not a great deal of confidence in the court system, and really they are on a clock right now and sooner or later the public is going to have to see results or else you have to call into question the legitimacy of the court system."16

+War Crimes Cases in BiH: Judicial Capacity Building

+Because most of the attention of the international community has focused on the WCC, the capacity of other courts to try war crimes cases has been neglected.
+One of the mandates of the WCC was "to build domestic capacity for the prosecution of war crimes...that meet international standards of fair trial" (Registry 2005, 7).
+However, the WCC has no primacy over other courts, and the training of judges, prosecutors, and defense attorneys for war crimes has occurred primarily at the state level.
 In its March 2006 strategic plan report, the OTP of the State Court outlined a series of goals for the 2006-2009 period.
-Among these goals were the continuous effort to establish the rule of law, build trust among the public in the OTP and enhance cooperation with other judicial institutions and law enforcement agencies (Office of the Prosecutor 2006).
+Among these goals were the continuous effort to establish the rule of law, build trust among the public in the OTP, and enhance cooperation with other judicial institutions and law enforcement agencies (Office of the Prosecutor 2006).
 However, the measures to achieve these goals did not clearly identify how the OTP of the State Court would interact with cantonal and district prosecutors.

-War Crimes Cases in BiH: Judicial Capacity-Building

-Because most of the attention of the international community has focused on the WCC, the capacity of other courts to try war crimes cases has been neglected.
-One of the mandates of the WCC was "to build domestic capacity for the prosecution of war crimes... that meet international standards of fair trial" (Registry 2005, 7).
-However, the WCC has no primacy over